piobyte/flamingo/README.md

 See the [documentation](https://piobyte.github.io/flamingo/) for detailed information on how flamingo modules work.

-## use cases

-- [ ] add url signing
-- [x] add md to image

 ## TODO

-data:text/markdown;

 - multiple instances
 - use flamingoperation or something related in addon hooks
-- check if deprecated api is full tested

 ## Requirements